-In January 2013, ten (10) NBLSA student members from all over the country will travel to Lagos, Nigeria to volunteer at the WOCON ofﬁce.
-Students will assist with rescue, rehabilitation, and reintegration efforts of trafﬁcked persons.
-Additionally, they will help raise awareness of issues such as illegal child labor and gender based violence.
-Finally, participants will have the opportunity to visit with a Nigerian law firm and learn about law practice in Sub-Saharan Africa, and the legal aspects of human trafﬁcking.
+In January 2013, ten (10) NBLSA student members from all over the country traveled to Lagos, Nigeria to volunteer at the WOCON ofﬁce.
+Students assisted with rescue, rehabilitation, and reintegration efforts of trafﬁcked persons.
+Additionally, they helped raise awareness of issues such as illegal child labor and gender based violence.
+Finally, participants had the opportunity to visit with a Nigerian law firm and learn about law practices in Sub-Saharan Africa, and the legal aspects of human trafﬁcking.

 The 2014 Nigeria Service Trip will be open to all interested NBLSA members following an application process during the upcoming fall semester.
 Please check back in the fall for more information.

 To learn more about the 2013 Nigeria trip, please refer to the 2013 Nigeria Trip Report here.